-The Yellowstone Plateau hosts an active volcanic system, with subterranean magma (molten rock), boiling, pressurized waters, and a variety of active faults with significant earthquake hazard.
-Within the next few decades, large and moderate earthquakes and hydrothermal explosions are certain to occur.
+The Yellowstone Plateau hosts an active volcanic system, with subterranean magma (molten rock), boiling, pressurized waters, and a variety of active faults with significant earthquake hazards.
+Within the next few decades, light-to-moderate earthquakes and steam explosions are certain to occur.
 Volcanic eruptions are less likely, but are ultimately inevitable in this active volcanic region.
-This document summarizes protocols and tools to be used by the Yellowstone Volcano Observatory (YVO) during earthquakes, volcanic eruptions, hydrothermal explosions or any similar geological activity that could lead to a volcanic eruption.
+This document summarizes protocols, policies, and tools to be used by the Yellowstone Volcano Observatory (YVO) during earthquakes, hydrothermal explosions, or any geologic activity that could lead to a volcanic eruption.

-As needed, YVO will be an advisor within the National Incident Management System (NIMS).
-The YVO Branch within the Operations Section of the Incident Command will consist of three prescribed groups (Monitoring, Information, and Support).
-The three groups and their subsidiary teams form a scalable system to respond to a variety of scenarios of geological and volcanic unrest.
-The YVO response will be organized through an event coordination committee, led by the YVO Branch Chief (also known as the Scientist-in-Charge) and consisting of the group supervisors and the existing YVO coordinating scientists.
-An independent advisory board will work in conjunction with YVO to suggest further avenues for monitoring and research during quiescent periods and will provide scientific oversight to crisis response during unrest.
+As needed, YVO will be an advisor within the National Incident Management System.
+The YVO Branch within the Plans Section of the Incident Command will consist of two prescribed groups (Monitoring and Information).
+The two groups and their subsidiary teams form a scalable system to respond to a variety of scenarios of geologic and volcanic unrest.
+The YVO response will be led by the YVO Branch Chief (also known as the Scientist-in-Charge) with the assistance of group supervisors and team leaders.

-Within 2 months of publication of this document, provisional group supervisors and team leaders will be assigned.
-The response plan will be updated every three years by the YVO coordinating scientists and will be available through the YVO and USGS public websites.
+The response plan will be evaluated and updated every three years by the observatory and will be available through the YVO and USGS public websites.
 The calldown list will be updated at least once per year and placed on the internal log system.

 Glossary of Terminology and Acronyms